The Silent Danger of Untreated Dental Infections

-At My Local Dentists West Ryde we know that the avoidance strategy is extremely dangerous, and we urge our patients to learn more about the threat of dental infection/abscess.
+We know the avoidance strategy is hazardous and urge our patients to learn more about dental infection/abscess threats.

 Why can dental infections be deadly?

 Most people aren’t aware that an infection in the mouth can spread easily.
-In fact in worst cases such an infection can migrate to the brain or other parts of the body.
-Once this has happened the infection is extremely dangerous and may even be untreatable.
+In worst cases, such an infection can migrate to the brain or other body parts.
+Once this has happened, the infection becomes extremely dangerous and may even become untreatable.
 Even something as simple as a cracked tooth can put you at risk if infection spreads to the tooth pulp and beyond.
 Often, people are unaware that they have a chip or crack in their tooth that can allow bacteria inside.
-By the time the chip or crack is identified, the damage is already done.
+When the chip or crack is identified, the damage is already done.

 What are the types of dental abscesses?

-• Periapical abscess (tooth abscess).
-These abscesses occur within the tooth, and are usually caused by untreated dental cavities, an injured or broken tooth, and in some cases they are even caused by prior dental work.
+• A periapical abscess (tooth abscess).
+These abscesses occur within the tooth and are usually caused by untreated dental cavities or an injured or broken tooth, and in some cases, they are even caused by prior dental work.

 • Periodontal abscess (gum abscess).
-If food becomes trapped between the gum and tooth, bacteria can build up underneath the gum and in the bone.
+If food becomes trapped between the gum and tooth, bacteria can build up underneath and in the bone.
 This can cause an abscess on the gums.

 Symptoms of a dental abscess

-Symptoms of a dental abscess are usually easy to identify and tend to be similar.
-It is important to know that that some abscesses are painless.
-Painless abscesses, luckily, often still show identifiable symptoms such as gums and cheeks that are swollen.
-Should the abscess occur in a tooth that has undergone root canal treatment, pain may be entirely absent as the nerve is already dead.
+The symptoms of a dental abscess are usually easy to identify and tend to be similar.
+It is essential to know that some abscesses are painless.
+Luckily, painless abscesses often still show identifiable symptoms, such as swollen gums and cheeks.
+Should the abscess occur in a tooth undergoing root canal treatment, pain may be absent as the nerve is dead.

 Here are a few things to look out for: